TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 ### Phase 5 - Configure Secondary OS

-We are going to copy some data from your secondary OS to your main OS.
-You will need a way to get it over there.
-I used a USB stick as file-transfer media.
+Overview of Phase 5:

 Firstly, decide what you are going to call your new subvolumes.
 I installed Kali on my system so I chose @kali.
 You might use @mint or @manjaro, etc.

 These steps are very similar to what you did previously so I will only notate the parts that are different.
 For the most part you will do everything the same way.
 This can be done from within the installed version of Kubuntu (intermediate) which I do not cover here or from the Kubuntu Live USB (easy).

 You will not need Krusader for this.
 Kubuntu will "own" grub and boot the computer. ( look up "boot up vs start up" )

-**DO:**
-- Make a copy of fstab **( YES )**
-- Copy the first menuentry from grub.cfg **( YES )**

 **DO NOT:**
 - reconfigure grub $prefix. **( NO )**
 - install Krusader in the 'try' version of Kubuntu. **( NO )**

+Repeat Phase 3 parts A through C for the new distro.
+Do not do Part D. Then come back to this point.

+The additional steps for the secondary distro are:

+E - Copy fstab
+F - Copy a block of code from grub.cfg
+G - Check if grub symlinks are already configured
+H - Configure grub symlinks

+For the next two steps we are going to copy some data from your secondary OS to your main OS.
+You will need a way to get it over there.
+I used a USB stick as file-transfer media.

+#### Part 5E - Copy fstab

 Start by saving a copy of fstab to your file-transfer media because we may need a piece of information in it at the very end of this long process.

 **Location:** /`etc/fstab`

+#### Part 5F Copy a block of code from grub.cfg

 Now we are going to copy some code out of the secondary OS grub.cfg.

 **Location:** `/boot/grub/grub.cfg`

-You will need to copy the code to your Kubuntu install.
-I used a USB stick.
-There are other ways.

 Find the section  `### BEGIN /etc/grub.d/10_linux ### `